 37. “Secretary” means the Secretary of Education or his or her their designee.

 38. “Social Identity Group” means a group of people who share common characteristics that shape their identify and promote a sense of unity, including sex, sexual orientation, gender identification, disability, class, socio-economic status, or other characteristics or conditions that are innate, unchangeable, or fundamental to identity.
+(Some of these items in the list are arguably changeable.)

 39. "Superintendent" means the superintendent of schools or the person or persons assigned the duties of a superintendent pursuant to 16 V.S.A. § 242.

-40. "Supervisory Union/Supervisory District (SU/SD)" means an administrative, planning, and educational service unit created by the State Board of Education, which.
+40. "Supervisory Union/Supervisory District (SU/SD)" means an administrative, planning, and educational service unit created by the State Board of Education pursuant to 16 V.S.A.
+Chapter 7., which.
 A Supervisory Union (SU) consists of two or more school districts, including a and/or supervisory districts.
 A Supervisory District (SD) consists of only one school district and may be a unified union school district, inclusive of multiple towns.
 For purposes of these rules, supervisory union also means a supervisory district which consists of only one school district, which may be a unified union district.

-41. “Technology Integration” means the infusion of technology into the curriculum as a tool to enhance learning in a content area or multidisciplinary setting, enabling students to select technology tools to help them obtain information in a timely manner, analyze and synthesize the information, and present it professionally in culturally and linguistically appropriate ways.
+41. “Technology Integration” means the infusion of technology into the curriculum as a tool to enhance learning in a content area or multidisciplinary setting, enabling students to select technology tools to help them obtain information in a timely manner, analyze and synthesize the information, and present it professionally in culturally, linguistically, and age-appropriate ways.

 42. "Transcript" means a formal document certifying and documenting a student's or former student's achievement of state standards and at minimum includes the student's name, date of birth, last known address, years of attendance, courses taken, grades or proficiencies achieved, out-of-school learning opportunities if applicable, and diploma or certificate of completion awarded.